PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 indexed Conv-input repairs, very-late orchestration, dynamic-Reshape, core, pass-efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Very-late indexed Conv-input repair implementation checkpoint

+The direct call now records `very_late_conv_input_tensor_count` and builds `_very_late_conv_input_stats` by spreading the runner's unchanged two counters and adding clamped `pruned_unused_tensors`.

+This captures cleanup-only pruning from both child owners without rerunning either repair.
+The fallback-path `fallback_conv_input_stats` assignment and its existing reconciliation decision are unchanged.
+The direct summary remains observation-only between `_very_late_dynamic_reshape_stats` and the stale NCHW channel-shuffle repair.

+Focused indexed-owner, legacy-compatibility, dynamic-Reshape, very-late, and architecture coverage is `42 passed, 255 deselected`.
+The expanded sequential gate, explicitly including indexed Conv-input and legacy Conv-layout suites, is `1265 passed in 30.75s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately following `run_stale_nchw_channel_shuffle_repair()` owner.
+Confirm its result schema, pruning behavior, and production occurrence count before selecting the very-late call for an independent observation point.
+Commit and push only; do not create or update a pull request.